 The Authors Network

-Ana Carvalho is doctor in Communication and Digital Platforms from Faculdade de Letras, Universidade do Porto, in Portugal.
+Ana Carvalho is doctor in Communication and Digital Platforms.
 Subjects of her interest are identity (collective and individual), documentation, narrative and memory within live audiovisual performance practices.
-Ana Carvalho is also a lecturer at ISMAI (Instituto Superior da Maia), Portugal.
+Ana Carvalho is also a lecturer at ISMAI (Instituto Universitário da Maia), Portugal.
 As visual artist and performer her work evidences process as art and reflects on fictional biography, social utopias, ways of knowing and women’s achievements.
-She is co-editor of the VJ Theory project and co-organizer of abertura events in Lisbon.
+She is responsible for the research project Ephemeral Expanded.
+Previous projects: co-editor of the VJ Theory project (archive) and co-organized the series of events abertura, in Lisbon.

 Architect , researcher at the Faculty of Architecture of the Second University of Naples in the ICAR / 13.
 She teaches "Matter design" and "Environmental requirements for the industrial product" in the degree course in "Industrial Design".
 It carries out intensive research on design-oriented sectors , through studies and experiments on the relationship between industrial product and environmental and social sustainability , using the biomimetic approach and tools of life cycle ( LCA ).